SecwatchERS/mapples/documentation-payload/mapples/commands/execute_pe.md

 Execute a statically compiled PE file (e.g., compiled with /MT) with the specified arguments.
 This PE must first be cached in the agent using the `register_file` command before being executed.

 {{% notice info %}}
-Executables must be compiled for the architecture of the machine. e.g., if Apollo is running on a 64-bit machine, compile the executable for x64.
+Executables must be compiled for the architecture of the machine. e.g., if Mapples is running on a 64-bit machine, compile the executable for x64.
 {{% /notice %}}

 This is based on the work put forward by Nettitude's [RunPE](https://github.com/nettitude/RunPE) project with modifications.